How accurate is DNA facial recognition?

 DNA facial recognition app

 You can download DNA facial recognition apps for your smartphone.
 As with any app of this sort the accuracy will vary.
-Trained professionals like those at Choice DNA can often give you better insight into the results of tests, and will often have the best equipment available for such tests.
+Trained professionals like those at Choice DNA Testing can often give you better insight into the results of tests, and will often have the best equipment available for such tests.
 Some of these apps are connected with DNA testing companies, and you may have to pay a fee to get results.
 Other apps may be designed simply for personal use and enjoyment.

 Ancestry DNA face recognition